System Maintenance occurs every Friday.

 3. Participants will be able to interpret test structure data and make inferences from that data.

-4. The seminar will identify the major failure mechanisms, explain how they are observed, and how they are modeled at the circuit level.
+4. This course will identify the major failure mechanisms, explain how they are observed, and how they are modeled at the circuit level.

 5. Participants will learn to convert dynamic condition test data into a static model that can be used in the design environment for design rule checking and layout.